fandreuz/tui-website/README.md

 will start a local instants on locahost:8080 to config the server go to .config

-will start a local instant
+will start a local instants

 # How to publish
 currenly this publishs to surge.sh through the cmd
 ```
 npm run publish
+// its under my surge acount sorry
 ```

 # Theme Previews